BasvVeen/recipes-etl/README.md

 # recipes-etl

-- what libraries : pandas, numpy
+- what libraries : pandas, numpy, urllib.request, json, os
 - how to install the libraries